Domed Scanning Sonar

 Our engineers solved this problem by designing a patented acoustic lens that maintains beam focus through operational temperature and depth changes, significantly improving sonar performance and resulting in images that are much sharper.
 The Clariscan acoustic lens behaves like an optical contact lens, correcting the refraction caused by the oil in the dome.

-Clariscan is currently available in the 4000M depth-rated version.
+Clariscan is currently available in a 4000M depth-rated version.

 - Obstacle avoidance